-What’s also interesting about using UGC to generate feedback from users is you aren’t asking them to do something stressful (like filling out some survey form).
+What’s also interesting about using UGC to generate feedback from users is you aren’t asking them to do something stressful.
 No, asking them to submit UGC is asking them to do something they already like to do for fun — they already want to share their experiences (especially when it involves them sharing with hashtags on social media) with things they use, and you’re giving them the chance to do so.

 In the end, it’s a win-win for both you and them.
 They share their favourite content related to your brand and you understand what they like most.

 An even better way to get this content is to collect the content proactively from customers – then you can push it out on your own channels, like British Insurance brand LV=.

 Because it’s been submitted especially for your brand, you know it’ll be relevant – and you have the rights to use it wherever you’d like (some of those snaps would look great on a billboard).